neu-rah/VirtualPins/README.md

 ## Considerations

-Having a user specified ammount of virtual ports brings along the concept of software ports.
+Having a user specified amount of virtual ports brings along the concept of software ports.
 That is, ports that do not interface to hardware but instead correspond to memory to be exported from a particular sketch.
 Allowing data/record sharing over a network.

 use pin 0 to denote, not used (disables future usage of pin0/reset for other purposes)